-Togiak herring remain high in abundance; in 2018, the Alaska Department of Fish & Game estimated the Togiak herring biomass to be nearly 137,000 tons, of which 20% is allocated for a commercial harvest.
+The Togiak herring is at historic highs in abundance.
+By regulation, 20% of the estimated stock is allocated for a commercial harvest.
 The remaining 80% is kept to sustain the herring population plus feed the rest of the predators (whales, sea lions, etc.).
-The 2018 commercial harvest quota is forty eight million pounds, but the gillnet portion of the quota will largely go unharvested because gillnetters earn so little.
-Demand has withered over the years to the point that the fishery is marginally profitable for fishermen and processors, and hardly anyone participates these days.
-In 2018, there was only one gillnetter (an Icicle fisherman) and fewer than twenty seiners (I work with two of them).
+The commercial harvest quota in recent years has been UNDER harvested because demand has withered over the years to the point that the fishery is marginally profitable.
+In 2020, only TWO seiners and ONE gillnetter fished Togiak herring.

-This fishery is dying, but not through overfishing or lack of herring.
+This fishery is dying, but NOT because of overfishing or lack of herring.
 It’s all because there is little demand; few people, certainly no Americans, eat Alaskan herring.
 However, now that more people are concerned with eating on the lower end of the food chain, eating small, oily fish that are rich in Omega-3 oils, eating fish that are sustainably harvested, the time for enjoying Togiak herring has come.